all-in-one-of/snippets/HOU DOP Flip.md

 - `oceane source` SOP (for flip object) (particles(points)+volume for: sop path and surface volume) //  (change [Initial Data] input to *narrow band*)

 # Collisions
+- IN SOPS:
-- IN SOPS: `collision source` - input this with vdb.
+- `collision source` - handles interpolating the geometry and creating VDB
 - IN DOPS Dop `static object` with volume collision.
-Enabling Collision Separation on the FLIP Object and setting this value to the Particle Separation or smaller will create a higher-resolution collision field
+- Enabling Collision Separation on the FLIP Object and setting this value to the Particle Separation or smaller will create a higher-resolution collision field
+- Accurate velocities for moving collision objects are extremely important.
+- {Deforming Object} shelf tool to set up deforming geometry as a FLIP collision object.

 # Setups
 **Crown Splash**